mseri/blog/content/posts/72-mathematics-beauty-and-the-shadow-of-ai.md

 But then we should probably also reflect about what is mathematics.

-I have always been a huge proponent of exploring mathematics not as a discipline but as a language, and [recently found out](https://arxiv.org/abs/1505.07238) that I am not alone.
-On the one hand, mathematics can be perceived as a realm of eternal, immutable and perfect truths: Plato's hyperuranion, the world of perfect forms, where numbers and shapes exist independently of human thought.

-There's a famous anecdote about [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan), a very famous mathematician from the last century, who claimed that his insights came to him in dreams from the goddess Namagiri.
-Whether or not you believe in divine inspiration, there's something poetic about the idea that mathematics is not just a product of the mind, but some sort of spiritual connection to a divine perfect world (I guess here comes Plato again...).
+There's a famous anecdote about [Srinivasa Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan) who claimed that his insights came to him in dreams from the goddess Namagiri.
+Whether or not you believe in divine inspiration, there's something poetic about the idea that mathematics is not just a product of the mind, but some sort of spiritual connection to a divine perfect world.

+And indeed, mathematics can be perceived as a realm of eternal, immutable and perfect truths: Plato's hyperuranion, the world of perfect forms, where numbers and shapes exist independently of human thought.

+This is one of many views though.
+For another perspective, I have always been a huge proponent of exploring mathematics not as a discipline but as a language, and [recently found out](https://arxiv.org/abs/1505.07238) that I am not alone.

-On the other hand, like light behaves both as a wave and as a particle, mathematics is also something far more human: a language we invented to make sense of the world, shaped by our needs, our intuitions, and our desire for beauty.
+Like light behaves both as a wave and as a particle, mathematics could be both the Platonic idea and something far more human: a language we invented to make sense of the world, shaped by our needs, our intuitions, and our desire for beauty.

 Quoting its abstract, Jeremy Avigad's essay [Mathematics and language](https://arxiv.org/abs/1505.07238)